Eucalyptus long horn beetles \ Phoracantha spp.

 Cultural Control: Avoid / minimize tree stress and remove infected trees (Paine et al. 2000).

-Biological Control: Avetianella longoi, an egg parasitoid that is native to Australia, is the one of the most important parasitoids used to control P. semipunctata.
+Biological Control: Avetianella longoi, an egg parasitoid that is native to Australia, is one of the most important parasitoids used to control P. semipunctata.
 This parasitoid was intentionally introduced into South Africa, USA and Chile to control both species.
 It was noted to be more effective against P. semipuncata in California (Paine et al 2000).
 Tribe (2003)provided details on the introduction of A. longoi to South Africa and noted that it is more effective against P. semipunctata than P. recurva, as reported in California.

 The larval parasitoids, including Syngaster lepidus, Jarra phoracantha and Jarra maculipennis, were introduced from Australia to California for the biological control of Phoracantha spp.
 (Paine et al. 1995, Paine et al. 2000).
 Syngster lepidus, Jarra phoracantha and J. maculipennis were introduced into South Africa from California, but J. maculipennis did not established (Moore 2003).
 The braconid, Iphiaulax sp. has been recorded in South Africa but in very low densities (Ivory, 1977).
-The Pteromalid, Oxysvhus genualis, native to South Africa, have also been reported to attack Phoracantha sp. in South Africa (Moore 2003, Prinsloo 2004).
+The Pteromalid, Oxysvhus genualis, native to South Africa, has also been reported to attack Phoracantha sp. in South Africa (Moore 2003, Prinsloo 2004).

 Megalyra fasciipennis is a pupal parasitoid that was introduced to South Africa in 1910 from Australia, reported to have established in the Western Cape in 1962 and rediscovered in 1993 when parasitism reached 50% (Moore, 1993).